Charging a quantum battery in a non-Markovian environment: a collisional model approach: Results

 We then further investigate the optimal tuning condition between $\alpha$ and $g$ to achieve maximum ergotropy.
 In Fig. \ref{tuning} we plot the steady-state ergotropy as a function of $\alpha$ and $g$, respectively, in the model without swap, $p=0$, and for a large swap probability $p=0.95$.
 In the former case, we observe as expected that the maximum of the ergotropy is obtained in the large-loss limit $\alpha \ll \kappa$ and for $\alpha=1.09 g$, as analytically demonstrated in \cite{farinaChargermediatedEnergyTransfer2019}.
 On the other hand, in the case of a collisional model with memory, we now observe an extended region of parameters where one can find large values of the ergotropy, and in particular there exist a linear boundary between the parameters $g/\kappa$ and $\alpha/\kappa$ along which the maximum value of the ergotropy can be found for a limited region of the plot, approximately identified by the condition $g/\kappa \lesssim 1$.
 We can thus conclude that the presence of memory effects allows us to obtain the maximum value of ergotropy $\mathcal{E}_{ {\sf max}}$ for a larger region in the parameters space.

 Besides the steady-state properties of the ergotropy of the battery, also its transient evolution can be indeed of interest, for example because the maximum value can be obtained on different timescales depending on the parameters fixing the dynamics.
 In Fig.~\ref{f:dynamics}, we plot the ergotropy as a function of time for both the memoryless model in the large loss limit ($g/\kappa=0.01$) and various combinations of the values for the swap probability $p$ and for $g/\kappa$; in all these cases $\alpha/\kappa$ is determined by the optimal tuning condition that maximizes the steady state ergotropy.
 What is shown is that the various curves reach approximately the same asymptotic value $\mathcal{E}_{ {\sf max }}$, but this happens the sooner the larger $g/\kappa$.
 This shows that, if larger values of the coupling $g$ are possible, an accurate choice of $p$ can be done in order to speed up the dynamics and obtain the maximum amount of the ergotropy in a shorter time.
 Indeed, one should keep in mind that too large values of $p$ will eventually slow down the stabilization process, as in the limit $p\to 1$ one obtains a unitary dynamics.
 However a large enough value can still be chosen to approximate the maximum ergotropy at steady state and still speed up the dynamics.
-For this reason the values of $p$ leading to the curves in Fig.~ \ref{f:dynamics} correspond to the minimum value needed, at fixed $g/\kappa$, to approximate the maximum state ergotropy.\\
+For this reason the values of $p$ leading to the curves in Fig.~ \ref{f:dynamics} correspond to the minimum value needed, at fixed $g/\kappa$, to approximate the maximum state ergotropy.
+In the inset we plot the time $t_c$ that is required for these curves to reach their steady-state value as a function of g: we indeed observe how larger values of g monotonously lead to a faster charging time.\\